Skip to Content

 1. Keep your dog engaged to distract her from the discomfort of the hormonal changes during the heat period.
 Playing games, offering treat-filled toys, or taking short walks can help keep your dog happy and calm.

-2. Keep your GSD away from male dogs, both at home and outdoors, if you don’t intend to breed her.
+2. Keep your GSD away from male dogs, both at home and outdoors, if you don’t intend to mate her.
 This entails keeping her on a leash during walks, not leaving her unattended in the backyard or garden, and keeping her in a separate room in the home.

 3. Keep your GSD from carpeted areas of the home, couches, and bedding during the bleeding phase of the heat cycle.
 Alternatively, you can consider using dog diapers to stop the blood from staining floors and the bedding that your dog lies on.
 Choose something like the Simple Solution Disposable Dog Diapers from Amazon.
 These have a better fit due to the stretchable fabric that fits perfectly around your dog.
 If your GSD is trying to lick her genitals while in a diaper, consider removing it for some time to give her a chance to self-groom.